Diocese of Molfetta-Ruvo-Giovinazzo-Terlizzi: Boniface VIII and Bishop Paulus

+Directly subject to Papacy

 Pope Innocent VIII (Cibo), who had been Bishop of Molfetta from 1472 to 1484, granted the diocese the privilege of being immediately subject to the Roman pontiff, without any other Metropolitan.

+Statistics

 In 1600 the city of Molfetta had a population of around 10,000; in 1775 it was around 9,000.
 In the city were five religious houses for men, and one monastery of male monks.
 In 1775 there were four religious houses.

+Enlargement of diocese

 Following the expulsion of the French, a concordat with Naples was signed on 16 February 1818, and ratified by Pope Pius VII on 25 February 1818.
 King Ferdinand I of the Two Sicilies issued the concordat as a law on 21 March 1818.
 The right of the king to nominate the candidate for a vacant bishopric was recognized, as in the Concordat of 1741, subject to papal confirmation (preconisation).
 On 27 June 1818, Pius VII issued the bull De Ulteriore, in which, among many other things, he dealt with dioceses which had been directly subject to the Holy See.
 The decision was made to suppress permanently the united diocese of Giovinazzo and diocese of Terlizzi, once the current incumbent had vacated the seats, and to incorporate the two dioceses into the diocese of Molfetta.

 On 4 March 1836, Pope Gregory XVI, in the bull "Aeterni Patris", united the dioceses of Giovenazzo and Terlizzi with the diocese of Molfetta.
 The dioceses were under the governance of one and the same bishop, aeque principaliter.
 It was determined that there would be only one priestly seminary for the three dioceses, in Molfetta.
 Molfetta remained directly subject to the Holy See.